-I taught English in China, Korea and Taiwan and have also spent time in and gained some familiarity with Japan.
+I taught English in China, Korea and Taiwan and have also lived in Japan.
 If you're thinking about teaching English in one of these places then you may enjoy this series as it might help you find the best place for you.

 This series started with videos and then later I elaborated on it with a guide and some of the articles below.

 Before we get to the video series here are a few articles that may help: